stormpath/stormpath-shiro/README.md

 ## Change Log

-### 0.7.0 (pending)
+### 0.7.0
-- Upgraded Shiro dependency to latest stable release of 1.3.0
+- Upgraded Shiro dependency to latest stable release of 1.3.2
-- Upgraded Stormpath SDK dependency to latest released version: 1.0.3
+- Upgraded Stormpath SDK dependency to latest released version: 1.0.4
-- Added `stormpath-shiro-servlet-plugin` to automaticly configure Shiro to use a Stormpath realm and use Stormpath login UI out of the box
+- Added `stormpath-shiro-servlet-plugin` to automatically configure Shiro to use a Stormpath realm and use Stormpath login UI out of the box
 - Added spring-boot starters for both web and non-web applications, see `stormpath-shiro-spring-boot-starter` and `stormpath-shiro-spring-boot-web-starter`
 - Added examples for core, servlet, spring-boot, and spring-boot-web extensions.